catalyst/stack-task-tempest/README.rst

 ============

 There are better guides for pypi, but the basic commands may be useful.
-These steps require a pipy account, configured in ~/.pypirc
+These steps require a pypi account, configured in ~/.pypirc

 Register the project with pypi: